SilviaZa/ImageJ_batch_processing/README.md

 # Processing Incucyte images into a movie

 <p>This macro works super well to take images from our favourite machine and align them into a beautiful movie.
-To use it, I recommend exporting all the Incucyte images with the following name strucure:</p>
+To use it, I export all images with the following name structure:</p>

 <p>ReplicateNumber_CellType_channel_well_ImagePanel_timepoint.tif&nbsp;&nbsp;;(ImagePanel is used as the number of the image that was taken in the well)</p>